25+ History Questions People Always Get Wrong

-If you can get eight out of 10 correct, you're a certified history buff!
+If you can get more than 24 questions right, you're a certified history buff!

 Also known as the Seven Years’ War, the conflict involved the French and British fighting over North American land rights.
 The British won, earning the empire huge territorial gains.

 Can you answer these real Jeopardy! questions about geography?

 French inventor Nicolas-Joseph Cugnot created a steam-powered vehicle in 1769, but it couldn’t even go five kilometres per hour.
 Henry Ford wasn’t the first to invent a gasoline-powered automobile (that was Karl Benz in 1886) or even to create an American car on an assembly line (that was Ransom Olds in 1901), but Ford’s Model T did dominate the market for reliability, simplicity and affordability.